RichDeFano/Untitled-Metriodvania/README.md

 try out a version, and try to keep that as updated as possible.

 The game is still in the engine stages.
 Once a few more big tasks can be added, the game will have the ability to gain new content rapidly and that is when areas/bosses/story will start to come together in a playable state.
+Progress.txt gives a slight rundown on some of the mechanics in the game.
+Currently, the two big hurdles involve making the combat feel smooth and interactive for the player, as well as balancing the armors around their playstyle.